BFA Industrial Design

 Barn Door Tracker built with LEGO parts

-The selected aluminum tubing is aesthetically harmonious, is easy to cut with a low-cost hobby saw, is easy to file, is available in a variety of nestable inside and outside diameters, and most importantly fits inside LEGO beam holes and around LEGO axles.
-The aluminum tube parts seem strong enough to load with a few pounds.
+How to attach non-LEGO parts?
+The selected aluminum tubing is aesthetically harmonious, easy to cut, is available in a variety of nestable diameters, and most importantly fits inside LEGO part holes and around LEGO axles.
 I have not done destructive load testing aside from regular use without issue.
 Your mileage may vary.

 The motorized crank is optional and attaches to the bottom of the barn door tracker.
 The design may also retrofit a variety of existing barn doors.
 The combination of the isosceles geometry and my goal to not modify any LEGO part pushed me to a unique design solution.
 The LEGO turntable fits around the hand crank, allowing the barn door crank to travel through the middle of the turntable, while an arm on the outside of the turntable turns the hand crank.
 In addition, the motorized-crank assembly can disengage for an easy reset of the barn door tracker, and a small offset in the design allows for tension adjustment between the gears.